AFRIMA receives record number of 8,880 entries for 2021 edition

 According to Zineb Seyad, head of communication and partnership, AFRIMA, “We are encouraged by the number of entries received for the 2021 AFRIMA.
 Of the 8,880 entries submitted this year; West Africa leads the pack with 30.4 percent of the total entries followed by Eastern Africa with 28.8 percent, Southern Africa with 22.9 percent, Central Africa and North Africa and International acts have 12.3 percent, 4.9 percent and 0.7 percent respectively.

-Following the end of the AFRIMA 2021 entry submission, a 13-man International Jury of AFRIMA would arrive in Lagos on August 29, 2021, for the weeklong adjudication process.
+Following the end of the AFRIMA 2021 entry submission, a 13-man International Jury of AFRIMA would arrive Lagos on August 29, 2021 for the weeklong adjudication process.
 The AFRIMA Jury’s responsibility involves screening, categorizing, assessing, grading, and selecting the nominees into the 40 different regional and continental awarding categories.

 All Africa Music Awards, AFRIMA, in partnership with the African Union Commission, is the ultimate recognition of African music globally.